0hterm/react-weather-app/README.md

 ### How does it work?
 When the user loads the page, their location is found by IP and returned as longitude and latitude values.
 These values are plugged into the weather api which then returns extensive information regarding local weather in the form of JSON data.
 This JSON data is then used in development.

+<br><br><br>
+P.S.
+Some weather conditions do not have styles implemented in the CSS, so they will have a blank background.